trezor/trezor-docker-images/nix/README.md

 # nix
 docker image with Nix installed on Alpine.

-This repository is adapted from the depreciated [nixos/docker](https://github.com/nixos/docker)
+This repository is adapted from the deprecated [nixos/docker](https://github.com/nixos/docker).